-The Purple Line Community Compact will articulate a collective vision for vibrant economic and community development along the 16-mile corridor, strategies to achieve that vision and a commitment by a variety of project stakeholders.
+Pathways to Opportunity: A Community Development Agreement for the Purple Line Corridor articulates a collective vision for vibrant economic and community development along the 16-mile corridor, strategies to achieve that vision and a commitment by a variety of project stakeholders.
 It represents an opportunity to leverage the Purple Line investment to achieve benefits throughout the communities along its route, including:

 Join Us: The Purple Line Corridor Coalition (PLCC), which represents communities, public institutions, community organizations and businesses across the Purple Line Corridor, invites leaders to join us for a two-part workshop this fall to identify common goals and priorities for the Purple Line Community Compact, a shared commitment to support communities along the corridor.